Karakoram Highway

-The highway connects the Pakistani provinces of Punjab and Khyber Pakhtunkhwa plus Gilgit-Baltistan with China's Xinjiang Uyghur Autonomous Region.
+The highway connects the Pakistani provinces of Punjab and Khyber Pakhtunkhwa as well as Gilgit-Baltistan with China's Xinjiang Uyghur Autonomous Region.
 The highway is a popular tourist attraction and is one of the highest paved roads in the world, passing through the Karakoram mountain range, at at maximum elevation of 4714 m near Khunjerab Pass.
 (Note: It can be argued that the Chile Route 27 is international since it connects to Argentina and it is 4810 m.)
-Due to its high elevation and the difficult conditions under which it was constructed, it is often referred to as the Eighth Wonder of the World.
+Due to its high elevation and the difficult conditions under which it was constructed, it is sometimes referred to as the Eighth Wonder of the World.
 The highway is also a part of the Asian Highway AH4.